 I love soft, cuddly blankets!
 My favourite combination for a blanket is to sew it using cotton on the outside and buttery soft minkee fabric on the inside.
-The result is a substantial, high-quality blanket that is wonderful for a baby, for a living room throw, or for a bed!
+The result is a substantial, high-quality blanket that is wonderful for a baby, as a living room throw for your couch, or for an accent blanket on your bed.

 - a rotary cutter, mat and large ruler are helpful but not necessary